Brideshead Revisited

 I rather went to town on this one – after all, Waugh is among my very favourite authors, I was familiar with the biography and the letters and the diaries, and the monumental Granada TV adaptation had been a firm favourite since it first appeared in the early 1980s.
 And the writing process has always fascinated me: where does the inspiration come from?
 How do they do it, what’s the day-to-day process?
 So I wrote three articles for the same programme.
 As the editor I always felt it would look a bit vulgar to have my own name scattered throughout the thing like a rash, so on those occasions where I had to provide more than one piece myself, I invariably ascribed the others to my children – Peter William and Julia Frances became Peter Williams and Julia Francis respectively, and thus preserved their proud father’s false modesty.
 (The weird hybrid Julien Robbins also seems to figure occasionally, but quite where they came from or what advantage they conferred, I can no longer recall.)

-Much as I admire his work, I’m pretty sure that had we ever met, Waugh would have despised me; I fear I am probably his Hooper to a T – bourgeois, unintellectual, well-meaning, lacking rigour.
+Much as I admire his work, I’m pretty sure that had we ever met, Waugh would have despised me; I fear I am probably his Hooper to a T – bourgeois, unintellectual, well-intentioned, rather scruffy and lacking rigour.
 And any fan letter would presumably have received the same chilly response novelist John Plant gives one of his admirers in Work Suspended.
-In his Face to Face interview in 1960 John Freeman asked him what he thought about criticism and the novelist replied, “I’m afraid if someone praises me I think what an arse, and if they abuse me I think what an arse,” which is probably the most sensible attitude to take.
+In his Face to Face interview in 1960 John Freeman asked Waugh what he thought about criticism and the novelist replied, “I’m afraid if someone praises me I think what an arse, and if they abuse me I think what an arse,” which is probably the most sensible attitude to take.
 And he was quite prepared to admit that his worst fault was “irritability”.
 But on the other hand he was keen to have the good opinion of his friends when Brideshead first came out, and in a preface he wrote to the 1959 edition he claimed that the work “lost me such esteem as I once enjoyed among my contemporaries and led me into an unfamiliar world of fan-mail and press photographers”.
 Nice try, Mr Waugh, but this is surely disingenuous; he had sought success all his life.
-So perhaps he wasn’t quite as impervious to people as he liked to make out.
-As a man he may have been difficult to put up with, but as well as his titanic talent, which would have set him apart anywhere, he obviously had his little weaknesses too, just like the rest of us.
+So perhaps he wasn’t quite as impervious to people’s opinions as he liked to make out.
+As a man he may have been difficult to put up with, but as well as his titanic talent, which would have set him apart anywhere, he obviously had his little weaknesses too, for which he deserves indulgence and forgiveness, just like the rest of us.